Request a free safety consultation

 Get SHARP - join the Safety and Health Achievement Recognition Program

 Qualifying small businesses can receive exemptions from OSHA inspections.

 Kansas has 178 sites of the 1,504 sites across the U.S.

 Get your Safety Program into SHAPE

-The Division of Industrial Safety and Health is excited to begin recognizing safety conscience employers and employees in the public sector.
+The Division of Industrial Safety and Health recognizes safety-conscious employers and employees in the public sector.

 The SHAPE (Safety and Health Award for Public Employees) program is designed for those public sector entities whose employees have not had a lost-time accident for a specific number of consecutive days.

 Public Employer Services

 If you are a public service employee in any of the following organizations: City, County, State, USD, University, Community College, Water District, or any other public municipality, the Division of Industrial Safety and